 July 29, 2022 Update: In a recently filed brief, 3M argued that its new bankruptcy strategy was necessary because it claims that the earplugs MDL proceeding is “broken beyond repair.”
-They seemed fine availing themselves to the system until they started getting their brains beaten trial after trial.
+They seemed fine availing themselves of the system until they started getting their brains beaten trial after trial.
 Then suddenly the system is broken.

 3M argued that the earplugs MDL is overrun with bogus claims by plaintiffs who are not being vetted and dismissed from the case.
-The judge in the earplugs MDL, Casey Rogers, pushed back on 3M and its lawyers at a hearing on Wednesday.
-Judge Rogers stated that a “perfectly solvent defendant” such as 3M should not be entitled to bankruptcy protection simply because the MDL is not going the way it wants.
+The judge in the earplugs MDL, Casey Rodgers, pushed back on 3M and its lawyers at a hearing on Wednesday.
+Judge Rodgers stated that a “perfectly solvent defendant” such as 3M should not be entitled to bankruptcy protection simply because the MDL is not going the way it wants.